Flqmmable/SSH-Honeypot/README.md

 I would of liked the idea of having a honeypot set up on my own network, but oh well; I decided to go with cloud computing - more specifically, using AWS's EC2 for an Ubuntu Server.

 EC2 was a good choice as it comes with a free tier option - with limited RAM and CPU power of course.
-The only issue I encounter was that, by default, you have to use key pairs to SSH (log into) your VPS; this was bad for me as I wanted to be able to see which usernames and passwords a threat actor tries to log in with.
+The only issue I encountered was that, by default, you have to use key pairs to SSH (log into) your VPS; this was bad for me as I wanted to be able to see which usernames and passwords a threat actor tries to log in with.
 I overcame this problem by simplying enabling password authentication in the "sshd_config" file.

 ![image](https://github.com/Flqmmable/SSH-Honeypot/assets/129753283/ef685ebc-d5ca-4d2c-9959-b41e996f2cde)